-Weeks went by and Nathan passed his exams and was ready for graduation, he had worked so hard and look were that leaded him.
-He was of to a new start at a fantastic college.”I couldn’t do it without him, I’m so thankful for his work”.
+Weeks went by and Nathan passed his exams and was ready for graduation, he had worked so hard and look where that led him.
+He was off to a new start at a fantastic college.”I couldn’t do it without him, I’m so thankful for his work”.
 What are you talking about?
 Was what his father said.
-“The only reason why you go through this is because I made you work your butt of, if I hadn’t you would be stuck her for another year doing drugs like those other kids!”
+“The only reason why you go through this is because I made you work your butt off, if I hadn’t you would be stuck her for another year doing drugs like those other kids!”

 “For I know the plans I have for you, declares the Lord, plans for welfare and not for evil, to give you a future and a hope.” – Jeremiah 29:11

 She trusted her son and hoped he’d be a great believer of God one day, with a great job a family and a roof to live under.
 Nathan’s father was also a straight A student but ended up doing drugs because he couldn’t handle the future.
 People pushed him into doing things that he didn’t like, and because of all that he almost threw his future away.
 So when Nathan told him; “You have to let go, dad, God knows what you’ve been through”.
 His dad shed a tear and asked his son to pray for him.
 After praying his father said sorry for what he’d done, sorry for pushing Nathan too hard.
 He was afraid that if he didn’t Nathan would end up doing drugs, Nathan’s mother and sister were very proud of what Nathan had done.